 Department of Otolaryngology and Communicative Sciences

 The ACT Center opened its doors in 1999.
-Our primary infrastructure support is provided by funding from the Mississippi State Legislature and Mississippi State Department of Health.
-(Previously, our support was in the form of grants from The Partnership for a Healthy Mississippi.)
-These funds are based on Mississippi's Master Settlement Agreement with the tobacco industry, and our recent increase in cigarette excise taxes.
+Our primary support is provided by funding from the Mississippi State Legislature, the University of Mississippi Medical Center, and Mississippi State Department of Health.

 - Mission.
 To improve the health of Mississippians by reducing tobacco use through treatment, education and research.

 - Vision.
 Mississippi will lead the nation in the treatment of tobacco use.

 - Goal.
 The ACT Center will serve as a treatment, educational and research resource to benefit all Mississippians.

 ACT Center activities emphasize three core components:

 - Research.
 ACT Center faculty have been involved in a broad research agenda, including Basic Science (genetics), Applied Clinical (psychological mechanisms, assessment strategies, treatment strategies, subpopulations, treatment efficacy), and Public Health (media messaging, treatment program deployment, treatment efficacy, effectiveness, cost-effectiveness) topics.